oceanprotocol/ocean.py/READMEs/predict-eth.md

 Your csv url is only open to those who know it.
 So we only share to selected parties (the organizers).

-## 5. Share predictions: test on Ganache
+## 5. Share predictions test, via Ganache

 In this section, we'll do a dry run of sharing the predictions with local Ganache testnet, and also show how the predictions are evaluated.